 1

-Add a remote server requiring authentication
+Add the server that requires authentication

-claude mcp add --transport sse github-server https://api.github.com/mcp
+claude mcp add --transport http sentry https://mcp.sentry.dev/mcp

 2

-Authenticate using the /mcp command
+Use the /mcp command within Claude Code

 > /mcp

-2. Complete the authentication in your browser
+Then follow the steps in your browser to login.

 Tips: